FAQ, the Royal Swedish Academy of Sciences’ scholarships

 General

-The Academy’s scholarships are generally intended for researchers at the doctoral or postdoctoral level.
-The exception is Hierta Retzius stipendium för sociala ändamål, which has specific rules in the call for applications.
+The Academy’s scholarships and research grants are generally intended for researchers at the doctoral or postdoctoral level.
+The exceptions are Stipendium Berzelianum and Hierta Retzius stipendium för sociala ändamål, which has specific rules in the call for applications.

 You must submit your application through our online application system using the link below.
-There, you create an account and submit your application.
+There, you create an account and submit your application during the application period.
 It is not possible to apply by email or mail.

 To the application system